jayangra/AzurePCI3.2/Analytics/Azure Security and Compliance Blueprint - PCI DSS 3.2 Data Analytics Overview.md

 ## Compliance documentation
 The [Azure Security and Compliance Blueprint - PCI DSS 3.2 Customer Responsibility Matrix](https://aka.ms/PCICRM) lists responsibilities for all PCI DSS 3.2 requirements.
 Please note that for Azure services, a customer is usually the controller and Microsoft acts as the processor.

-The [Azure Security and Compliance Blueprint - PCI DSS 3.2 Data Analytics Implementation Matrix](https://aka.ms/PCIAnalyticsCIM) provides information on which PCI DSS 3.2 requirements are addressed by the data analytics architecture, including detailed descriptions of how the implementation meets the requirements of each covered article.
+The [Azure Security and Compliance Blueprint - PCI DSS 3.2 Data Analytics Implementation Matrix](https://aka.ms/PCIAnalyticsCIM) provides information on which PCI DSS 3.2 requirements are addressed by the data analytics architecture, including detailed descriptions of how the implementation meets the requirements of each covered control.

 ## Guidance and recommendations